kwingading/kwingading.github.io/_pages/home.md

 permalink : /home/
 ---

 Greetings wanderer!
-Welcome to my blog.
-I'm not sure how you stumbled across this place, but I'm glad that you're here :)
+I'm not sure how you managed to stumble across my blog, but I'm glad that you're here :)

 What this blog is: